How to Save Tax on Salary Above 10 Lakhs?

-Further, you can claim House Rent Allowance if you live in a rented house.
+House Rent Allowance (HRA) is a part of the salary employers provide to employees to compensate for their expenses incurred against rent accommodation.
 For metro cities, 50% of the basic salary is eligible for tax deductions under HRA.
 In contrast, in non-metro cities, the same tends to be 40%.

 Total Income from Salary = Rs.
 10,00,000 (A)

 Tax benefits under section 80C = Rs.
 1,50,000 (C)

 Deductions under Home Loan = Rs.
 2,00,000 (E)

 Health insurance premium = Rs.
 50,000 (F)